ztancrell/NoAfkGTA/README.md

 Features:

-    Easy to use: Just run the script and press NUMPAD* to enable/disable ingame
+1. Easy to use: Just run the script and press NUMPAD* to enable/disable ingame
-    Lightweight: Minimal impact on system resources
+2. Lightweight: Minimal impact on system resources
-    Configurable: Edit the script to remap different keys or modify the behavior to suit your needs
+3. Configurable: Edit the script to remap different keys or modify the behavior to suit your needs

 Installation:

-    Download and install AutoHotkey v2 from here
+1. Download and install AutoHotkey v1 from [here](https://www.autohotkey.com)
-    Clone or download this repository
+2. Clone or download this repository
-    Run the NoAfkGTA script
+3. Run the NoAfkGTA script
-    Profit!
+4. Profit!

 Compatibility: